GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-alibaba-redundancy/index.md

 #### Create the Google Cloud external IP addresses for Cloud VPN gateways

-Two Cloud VPN gateways on the Google Cloud side are needed for redudancy.
+Two Cloud VPN gateways on the Google Cloud side are needed for redundancy.

 The following procedure configures one external IP address for the first Cloud VPN gateway.